Getting started

 Saving translations

-The final step to be done, is to save your translation.
+The final step is to save your translation.

-• When you click on the green Save button, the block becomes "translated".
-It will become visible on the website after the next synchronizing.
+When you click the green Save button, the block becomes "translated".
+It will become visible on the website after the next synchronization.

-To switch between Save and Suggest mode, click on the Gear icon below the clipboard, then select Make suggestions.
+To switch between Save and Suggest modes, click the gear icon below the clipboard and enable or disable Make suggestions option.

 FAQ